mchannon/hashsite/README.md

 This covers most everyday building-navigation situations.

-If a second post-carat character is added, it acts like a higher-order digit, multiplying by 18.
+If a second post-caret character is added, it acts like a higher-order digit, multiplying each value by 18.

 Examples: